Mini-Split Ductless AC System, pros and cons of mini split systems

 • Reduce heating and cooling in rooms that aren't used as often to save on electric bills.

-Pro #4: Good for additions and renovations
+Pro #4: Good for Additions and Renovations

 Since mini-split systems cool single areas, they're great for supporting forced air HVAC systems with cooling and heating